CSMU-IGEM/Circular-DNA/README.md

 print('\n ===================================================================================')

 ```
-For the output of the code, we first show the DNA sequence of our immobilisation probe. <br/>
-Then, we create a list, of which the different permutations of bases are added into the list and exported as a txt. file. <br/>

 ### Parameters
+For the parameters used in our code, we first create lists for probe sequence complementary, probe binding site, circular probe, and functionless sequence bases. <br/>

 ```